swiss-territorial-data-lab/proj-dolines/README.md

 After the optimization, this method was the best one for the area of marl on karst, molasse and various sedimentary rocks in a limestone matrix (VSRLM).
 The following metrics were obtained on the ground truth after post-processing:

-_Table 2: metrics for each type of geology for which the watershed method was the best method._
+_Table 2: metrics for each type of lithology for which the watershed method was the best method._

 | **Area type** | **precision** | **recall** | **F2 score**           |
 |--------------------|:------------:|:--------------:|:-------------------:|